agoda-com/standards-c-sharp/docs/web-solution.md

 Models are meant to be reusable, their properties should not be tightly coupled with presentational needs and/or experimentation.

 - Should consist purely of data properties
-- Should no implement any business logic internally
+- Should not implement any business logic internally
-- Prefer structs over classes
 - Should never contain properties named after experiments; properties should always be meaningful regardless of the experiments that set their values
 - Self-computable properties should never have a setter; their get method should implement the computation logic
 - Must not contain any CMS values (with the sole exception of CMS that contains formatting and/or actual data); CMS should stay confined in view models
 - Favor inheritance when possible, i.e. avoid duplicated models and/or duplicated properties across models
+    - NOTE: need to talk about use case for this

 ### Repos